powerseb/NoPhish/README.md

          -c Full path to the crt file of the ssl certificate -k Full path to the key file of the ssl certificate -a Adjust default user agent string
+         -z Compress profile to zip - will be ignored if parameter -e is set

 ```

 A basic run looks like the following: